VIAME/VIAME/README.md

 object detection, object tracking, image/video annotation, image/video search, image mosaicing, stereo measurement, rapid model generation, and tools for the evaluation of different algorithms.
 Originally targetting marine species analytics, it now contains many common algorithms and libraries, and is also useful as a generic computer vision toolkit.
-The core infrastructure connecting different system components is a pipeline framework which can connect C/C++, python, and matlab nodes together in a multi-threaded fashion, with arbitrary input or output caps.
-Alongside the pipelined image processing system, and the algorithms resting on top of it, are a number of standalone tools for accomplishing the above.
+It contains a number of standalone tools for accomplishing the above, a pipeline framework which can connect C/C++, python, and matlab nodes together in a multi-threaded fashion, and lastly multiple algorithms resting on top of the pipeline infrastructure.
 Both a desktop and web version exists for deployments in different types of environments.

 Documentation
 -------------